Peru at the CONCACAF Gold Cup

 This is a record of the Peru national football team's results at the CONCACAF Gold Cup.
 Peru was invited for the 2000 edition of the North American tournament, its first and (as of 2023) only appearance.
-Despite having been invited only once, Peru is ranked 19th in the historic ranking of the CONCACAF Gold Cup tournament.
+Despite having been invited only once, Peru is ranked 20th in the all-time table of the CONCACAF Gold Cup tournament.

 History

 Peru was invited to join the CONCACAF Gold Cup tournament along with Colombia and South Korea.
 Positioned in Group B of the tournament, Peru started out with a 1–1 tie with Haiti, and a 1–0 loss to the United States.
 This was enough for Peru to advance and face Honduras, which had ended first in their group.
 Peru won this quarter-finals match with a 5–3 result.
 In the semi-finals, Peruvian defenders made a series of mistakes, including an own goal, and the only goal of Peru against Colombia came from Roberto Palacios; Colombia defeated Peru 2–1.
 Peru placed fourth in the North American competition based on cumulative result.